MDanialSaleem/Pokedex-React/README.md

 ﻿# Pokedex

 This is a pokdex build with react.
-It uses https://github.com/Naramsim/ninjask instead of the original PokeApi because the orginal has issued related to CORS.
+It uses the PokeAPI as the data source.
 It is live on https://pokedex-8f711.firebaseapp.com/

 ## UPDATING
 This project is being updated to
-* Use React 16 features
-* Material UI to make it look better
 * Displaying more information
-* Comments to make it serve as a sample project
-* Adding eslint configs and following airbnb style guides.
 * Adding unit tests.
+* Add prediction in search box.

 ## Getting Started